 Annabelle's Amazing Graces is partnering with the Bow Foundation to support GNAO1 research grants.
 Below are the most recent grants.

 In August of 2017, the Bow Foundation funded a $100,000 research grant to the University of Virginia to support a GNAO1 – related neurodevelopmental disorder study led by Dr. Michael McConnell.
 Using a tiny skin sample from two GNAO1 patients, Dr. McConnell created induced pluripotent stem cells (iPSCs) to better understand subtle differences between GNAO1 patients and better understand how GNAO1 disorders respond to certain drug treatments.
-The research has the potential to increase understanding of GNAO1 genetic disorders and may ultimately lead to new or better treatments.

 The second grant of $50,000 was made in the winter of 2018.